CFDs are leveraged products that incur a high level of risk. Know more

 As companies grow, they may need access to more money, and one of the main ways to accomplish this is through an initial public offering or IPO.
 An IPO changes the company from a privately held one where a few investors hold the majority of shares to a public one, which allows the general masses to acquire the outstanding shares.

-As soon as the listing is done, the stock becomes available for trading and the price begins to fluctuate as traders begin positioning respective to their view of the company.
+As soon as the listing is done, the stock becomes available for stock trading and the price begins to fluctuate as traders begin positioning respective to their view of the company.

 Stock Exchanges